-Based in Cowes on the Isle of Wight, UKSA’s large 4-acre watersports base is perfectly situated to deliver fun-packed Watersports and team building programmes.
+Based in Cowes on the Isle of Wight, UKSA’s large 4-acre base is perfectly situated to deliver fun-packed watersports and team-building programmes.
 With everything you need onsite, UKSA offers fun, safe, and engaging experiences ensuring everyone has a great time.

 Programmes are tailored to your aspirations and young people’s needs.
 Residential trips are suitable for all – year 6 transition breaks, team building visits or career insights.
 Activities include dinghy sailing, windsurfing, paddleboarding, team building and raft building.
 Evening activities are also included.

 UKSA welcome individuals with special educational and disabled needs, all on and off the water activities are adaptable and inclusive.
 We are accessible with disabled access and suitably adapted accommodation blocks with flexible bedrooms.

 A 5-day, 4-night residential trip could include the following activities.